kurianbenoy/Indic-Subtitler/api/README.md

 ## Style checks

 - We are using [ruff](https://docs.astral.sh/ruff/), an extremely fast Python linter and code formatter, written in Rust for checking formatting and code styles.
+Along with pre-commit to manage ruff as CI for testing style and minor other tests as well.

 For style checks use the following command: